Key Steps to File a New York Quitclaim Deed

 A quitclaim deed is a necessary paperwork used in New York to convey real estate interests without guarantee.
 Usually, family members or close friends use this deed.
 To negotiate the deed-recorded process:

-• Preparation: Begin by drafting the quitclaim deed.
-Include names of the grantor and grantee, a legal description of the property, and the transfer date.
+- Preparation: Begin by drafting the quitclaim deed.
+It should include the names of the grantor and grantee, a legal description of the property, and the transfer date.

-Recording the quitclaim deed updates the public record, notifying others of the transfer and updating the property’s title chain.
+Recording the quitclaim deed updates the public record, notifies others of the transfer, and updates the property’s title chain.

 How Long Does It Take to Record a Quitclaim Deed in NY?